 As the title suggests, this series marks a return to previous subject matter.
 The original “On the Beach” project, first exhibited at Pace in 2004, was a response to the events of September 11, 2001.
-In the aftermath of the attacks on the World Trade Center and Pentagon, images of the collisions were omnipresent in the news, and artists, directors and writers began producing work that directly addressed the events of that day.
+In the aftermath of the attacks on the World Trade Center and Pentagon, images of the collisions were omnipresent in the news, and artists, directors and writers soon began producing work that directly addressed the events of that day.
 Misrach felt unsure how or whether to do so himself.
 Several weeks after 9/11, he visited Honolulu on vacation and noticed, from his hotel balcony, the unnerving similarity between the ubiquitous images of bodies falling from the burning towers and the untethered bodies of the swimmers floating in the salt water below.
 The isolation and physical beauty of these lone figures, suspended in space, became a source of fascination for Misrach that endures in his new series.

 Yet despite the similar subject matter and composition of the shots, 2.0 is a different body of work, both in intent and presentation.
-According to Sofia Cordova, Misrach’s Studio Manager (and, full disclosure, my sister-in-law), the new series is about waiting and what happens when you do—the strange, small, secret moments that compose life.
+According to Sofia Cordova, Misrach’s Studio Manager, the new series is about waiting and what happens when you do—the strange, small, secret moments that compose life.
 She mentioned that a major inspiration was Walker Evans’ 1938 series “Many Are Called,” in which Evans used a hidden camera to snap portraits of unsuspecting riders on the New York City subway.
 Over the course of the project, Evans began to see the subway itself as his studio—an idea that resonated with Misrach.
 Here, the public space of this balmy Honolulu beach is transformed into the photographer’s studio; his unknowing subjects drift in and out of the frame as he stands watch.

 In this way, “On the Beach 2.0” is less overtly political than many of Misrach’s most well-known series.
 “Cancer Alley” traces the environmental degradation of a stretch of the Mississippi River lined with chemical plants, and his ongoing series “Desert Cantos” catalogues the history of the American West, reflecting on its use as a site for testing nuclear bombs.
 But his work, with its rich tones and painstaking compositions, is always too beautiful to seem heavy-handed.
 This new series is not a comment on any particular event or environmental disaster, but, as Misrach remarked in a recent interview with Architectural Digest, more of a metaphysical contemplation on the place of man in nature.

 It also serves as a celebration of photographic forms that Misrach has only recently embraced: the digital camera and pigment print.
 For the original “On the Beach” series, he worked with an 8-x-10 camera, but for “2.0” he used a digital camera with a telephoto lens.
 This switch allowed Misrach to print much larger images than he ever could before and to render minor details with an astounding clarity.
 Misrach is an artist whose work benefits exponentially from being viewed in person; the power of his photographs lies in the phenomenological experience of seeing them up close and being overwhelmed by their scale, their precision, their lushness.
-Rather than frozen images of a sublime landscape, these infinite, tropical expanses of water and sand, often stripped of a horizon line, become enveloping and consuming.
+Rather than frozen images of a sublime landscape, these infinite, tropical expanses of water and sand, often stripped of a horizon line, become all-consuming.
 They allow you to share in the awe his subjects must feel, floating alone and at peace in the middle of the bright blue sea.